Edward Thonen: The song "German Teddy"

 The Eureka Stockade in general had a huge effect on Australian history, and is remembered to this day.
 Edward Thonen in particular was the inspiration for a song, German Teddy, probably dating to the 1880s.
 A manuscript of the song, dated 15 July 1889, was given to New Zealand composer Alfred Hill by Lieselotte Schreiner from Germany, a friend of his, possibly from Alfred's time at the Leipzig Conservatory.
 The manuscript is in the Alfred Hill collection of the State Library of New South Wales, where it was rediscovered in the 1980s by musicologist Kay Dreyfus.

 That song, in turn, inspired the 1984 symphony German Teddy by Kay Dreyfus's husband George Dreyfus, an Australian composer of Jewish descent who, like Edward Thonen, was born in Elberfeld.
 The symphony premiered in Wuppertal in 1986, and was again performed at the Museum of Australian Democracy at Eureka in 2016.

 Claims of Jewish descent

 Prior to the discovery of Edward Thonen's birth certificate in 2021, which showed that he and his family were Christians, Thonen was thought to be of Jewish descent.
-In a self-published 1954 article by Lazarus Morris Goldman, later reprinted in the Journal of the Australian Jewish History Society, Edward was labelled as Jewish, and this was then propagated, expedited possibly by the large number of articles published for the 100th anniversary of the event.
+In a self-published 1954 article by Lazarus Morris Goldman, later reprinted in the Journal of the Australian Jewish Historical Society, Edward was labelled as Jewish, and this was then propagated, expedited possibly by the large number of articles published for the 100th anniversary of the event.
 Other people of Jewish descent were also involved in the Eureka Stockade, but Edward Thonen allegedly was the only one among those killed.
 Over the decades, numerous sources have picked up on Edward's story in the wider context of Jewish history in Australia.